Local Prevention Agreement West Maas en Waal

 8. Identifying and offering

-Of course, we want the activities in the LPA to help and support the right residents.
-To be effective, supply and demand must be well aligned.
-This requires coordination between those who identify needs (schools, youth/parent workers, general practitioners, etc.) and those who provide activities (municipalities, social organizations, entrepreneurs, etc.).
-To achieve this, the LPA supports those who identify needs in mapping out demand.
-On the other hand, it encourages activity providers to bundle their activity offerings.
-A themed meeting (e.g., a prevention afternoon at the town hall) brings identifiers and providers together to exchange information about supply and demand.
-This facilitates referrals from identifiers to providers and vice versa.
+Of course, we want the activities offered through the LPA to help and support the right residents.
+To ensure effectiveness, supply and demand must therefore be well aligned.
+This requires coordination between those who identify needs (schools, youth/parent workers, general practitioners, etc.) and activity providers (municipality, social organizations, entrepreneurs, etc.).
+To achieve this, the LPA supports, on the one hand, those who identify needs in mapping out the demand.
+On the other hand, it supports activity providers in bundling their offerings.
+A thematic meeting (e.g., a prevention afternoon at city hall) brings referrers and providers together to exchange information on supply and demand.
+This facilitates referrals from referrers to providers and vice versa.

 9. Communication

-The core team provides updates via email newsletters and the municipality's communication channels.
-This information can of course also be shared via the communication channels of all participating parties (digital and printed).
+The core team provides updates via email newsletters and the municipality’s communication channels.
+This information can, of course, also be shared through the communication channels of all participating parties (both digital and print).

 10. Continued

-West Maas en Waal Vitaal was established in a very short period of time, despite time constraints and coronavirus restrictions, with various physical meetings, numerous telephone calls, and digital consultations.
-We are proud of the ambitions we have set, the agreements we have made, and the new collaborations we have planned.
-This makes it possible to apply for the 2021 implementation budget via VNG and VWS with the local prevention agreement Maas en Waal Vitaal and to start implementation immediately.
-In the coming months, the core team will provide further details and depth.
+West Maas en Waal Vitaal was established in a very short time, despite time and corona restrictions, through various physical meetings, many phone calls, and digital consultations.
+We are proud of the ambitions set, agreements made, and planned new collaborations.
+This makes it possible to apply for the 2021 implementation budget for the local prevention agreement Maas en Waal Vitaal via VNG and VWS and to start implementation immediately.
+In the coming months, the core team will ensure further elaboration and deepening.

-The aim is to achieve broader support, more partners, and more activities.
-In addition, there is considerable overlap with the local prevention agreement for West Maas en Waal.
-We are taking the opportunity to merge both agreements, in consultation with all partners.
-The local sports and prevention agreement Maas en Waal Vitaal is expected to be merged in the first quarter of 2022.
-To continue working hard for a more vital society!
+The goal is broader support, more partners, and more activities.
+Additionally, there is a significant overlap with the local prevention agreement West Maas en Waal.
+We seize the opportunity to intertwine both agreements, in consultation with all partners.
+It is expected that the local sports and prevention agreement Maas en Waal Vitaal will be merged in the first quarter of 2022.
+This is to strongly push for a more vital society!

-Appendix 1 Health situation in West Maas en Waal
+Appendix 1 Health Situation West Maas en Waal

 Specifically: youth

-The GGD Youth Health Monitor has provided insight into the health, well-being, and lifestyle of secondary school students in WMW.
+The GGD Youth Health Monitor has provided insights into the health, well-being, and lifestyle of secondary school students in WMW.
 The survey is conducted every four years among students in grades 2 and 4 of secondary education.
-The students complete a digital questionnaire about their health, mental well-being, lifestyle (such as nutrition, exercise, alcohol, and smoking), enjoyment of school, school absenteeism, and sexuality.
+Students complete a digital questionnaire about their health, mental well-being, lifestyle (such as diet, exercise, alcohol, and smoking), enjoyment of school and absenteeism, and sexuality.

-In summary, the most important findings of the WMW monitor are:
+In summary, the key findings of the WMW monitor are:

-- Very high percentage of alcohol consumption among young people (43%) and high acceptance of alcohol consumption by parents (34%).
-In the Gelderland-Zuid region, there has been a downward trend in alcohol consumption among young people over the years, but this decline has stagnated in the municipality of WMW.
+- A very high percentage of young people drink alcohol (43%), and there is a high level of parental acceptance of alcohol consumption (34%).
+In the Gelderland-Zuid region, there has been a downward trend in alcohol consumption among young people over the years, but this decline has stalled in the municipality of WMW.

-- Smoking and the use of soft and hard drugs do not emerge from the monitor as a cause for concern, but are average in comparison with the Gelderland-Zuid region.
-What is striking is that 0% of young people indicate that they have used hard drugs in the last four weeks and 1% indicate that they have used drugs at some point.
+- The survey does not indicate that smoking or the use of soft and hard drugs is a cause for concern; rather, these figures are average compared to the Gelderland-Zuid region.
+What is striking is that 0% of young people report having used hard drugs in the past four weeks, and 1% report having used drugs at some point.

-- Attention needed for slow increase in psychosocial problems among young people;
+- Attention is needed regarding the slow rise in psychosocial problems among young people;

-- Stress and performance pressure among young people is evident in the figures.
-38% indicate that they feel stressed (very) often.
-This is more favorable compared to the Gelderland-Zuid region (41%), but still a fairly high percentage.
-The vast majority of these young people feel stressed by 'school or homework'.
-Stress at home affects a small percentage, but is often more serious and combined with psychosocial problems.
+- Stress and pressure to perform among young people are evident in the figures.
+38% report feeling stressed (very) often.
+While this is lower than the average for the Gelderland-Zuid region (41%), it is still a fairly high percentage.
+The vast majority of these young people feel stressed by “school or homework.”
+Stress related to the home situation affects a small percentage, but it is often more severe and combined with psychosocial problems.

-- (Many) more young people in WMW indicate that they dislike or hate school (15%), which is a significant difference compared to the region (10%).
+- (Many) more young people in WMW say they don’t like school or find it awful (15%); this is a significant difference compared to the region (10%).

 - Resilience is a major protective factor in preventing problems.
-13% of young people in WMW indicate that they feel insufficiently resilient.
+13% of young people in WMW report feeling that they lack resilience.

-Coronavirus is affecting the health and resilience of young people.
-This group therefore needs extra attention, especially now.
-Activities in the LPA help to mitigate the effects of coronavirus and enable a good restart after the coronavirus period.
+The coronavirus is affecting the health and resilience of young people.
+That is why this group needs extra attention right now.
+Activities in the LPA help mitigate the effects of the coronavirus and enable a smooth transition back to normal life after the pandemic.

-The GGD Health Monitor 2020-2021 shows that adults in WMW are doing quite well.
+According to the GGD Health Monitor 2020-2021, adults in WMW are doing quite well.
 There has been a decline in unhealthy lifestyle habits such as alcohol consumption and smoking.
-And physical activity is increasing among the over-65s.
-Fruit consumption among 18-65 year olds is also increasing.
+And physical activity is on the rise among those aged 65 and older.
+Fruit consumption among those aged 18–65 is also increasing.
 Fewer people report having difficulty making ends meet.
-They report having €1,000 available for unforeseen expenses.
-The social environment is also portrayed positively.
-The sense of security is increasing.
+They indicate having €1,000 available for unforeseen expenses.
+The social environment is also viewed positively.
+The sense of safety is increasing.
 In addition, the LGBTQ+ group reports experiencing less discrimination.
-Mental well-being among people aged 65 and older is also developing positively.
-Anxiety and depression symptoms are showing a downward trend.
+Mental well-being among those aged 65 and older is also developing positively.
+Anxiety and depression symptoms show a downward trend.